emilhe/dash-transcrypt/README.md

 Dash transcrypt translates Python code into JavaScript using the [transcrypt](https://www.transcrypt.org/) library.

+NB: Java must be install for this library to work (it's required in the transcypt minification process).

 ## Clientside callbacks

 One of the main use cases for transpiling is clientside callbacks (which are usually written in JavaScript).
 The functions to be transpiled must be placed in a separate module (file), say `logic.py`.
 In this example, we will consider a simple `add` function,